 - Wait until the juices evaporate and the bottom side is golden brown and crusty.
 Turn and just briefly sear the other side - you don't want to make it brown all over because then it's too crispy, need tender juicy bits.

-- Remove pork from skillet and add in at least 2 more tbsp's of the sauce.
+- Remove meat from skillet and add in at least 2 more tbsp's of the sauce.
 If you like it really spicy, add more. *You can discard any remaining sauce or use it for whatever you like.

 Topping/filling: